clemsonciti/palmetto-documentation/pages/documentation/software_hoomd.md

     ```

 6. Export the Python path to installed HOOMD folder.
-You might want to add this to bashrc for faster load the HOOMD module:
+You might want to add this to bashrc file for faster load the HOOMD module:

     `$ export PYTHONPATH=$PYTHONPATH:$HOME/applications/lib/python`